Kidsnetsoft: 21st Century Learning

 “Teachers need to integrate technology seamlessly into the curriculum instead of viewing it as an add-on, an afterthought, or an event.” ~Heidi-Hayes Jacobs

 "The greatest sign of success for a teacher is to be able to say, 'The children are now working as if I did not exist.'" ~Maria Montessori

-Welcome to Kidsnetsoft by Chris Clementi, a Computer Design teacher.
+Welcome to Kidsnetsoft by Chris Clementi, a former Computer Design teacher.
 The original site was established in 2001.
 This site has evolved throughout the years to help educators, students and parents.
 It is primarily used to provide resources for students and teachers so they can learn about the use of technology in education.

 You can check out my Purchase page that has free and very affordable lessons that incorporate technology in the classroom.
 I also have a Lesson Spotlights page that will showcase lessons that will engage students.
 You can access lesson plans, videos, copyright friendly material and so much more by exploring this site.
 Kidsnetsoft is designed to keep kids safe while they learn how to be critical thinkers.